cdixi001/rshell/README.md

 An error message is shown.
 The contents of the current directory are displayed.
 The current working directory is displayed.
 The current processes are displayed.

 #Known Issues
+April 19, 2015 11:53pm: make clean didn't work once.
+Worked before and after though..

-None currently.
+April 19, 2015 9:30pm: None currently.
 If you find any, let me know.

 #Works Cited(ish)